HASE-Group/.github/profile/README.md

  java -version
 the result should be:  java version "1.x.x.x"

-Check that PATH includes an entry pointing to Visual Studio (e.g. to VS140COMNTOOLS)
+Visual Studio should automatically be found, when trying to compile an error will be listed if it was not.

 ### Addition Notes (OSX)